 - Limited durability

 Dirty Girl Gaiters started in 2004 after its founder, Xy Wiess, made leopard-print gaiters to wear at the Western States 100.
 Since then, the woman-owned company based in Tucson, Arizona, has grown an international presence in the trail running and thru-hiking communities.
-While the gaiters are available at select retail stores in the United States and internationally, you can find the full selection of colors and patterns and sizing information on the brand’s website.
+While the gaiters are available at select retail stores in the United States and internationally, you can find the full selection of colors, patterns, and sizing information on the brand’s website.

 These gaiters feature a polyester and Lycra blend similar to a bathing suit material.
 At just 1.5 ounces for the pair, they’re lightweight, and we found the material to be breathable.
 With the addition of these gaiters, our feet never felt like they were overheating.
 The top of the gaiter reaches a few inches above the ankle, and the fabric holds enough structure to stay securely in place.